 Signature date, duration of the agreement and addenda Signatories and % interest Main terms Main clauses concerning the capital Signing of the CNP Assurances shareholders' agreement: 2 September 1998 Initial term: 5 years, automatically renewable for 2-year periods.
 Caisse des Dépôts: 40% La Poste: 20% CENCEP: 12.5% French State: 1% Under the terms of the renewable 5-year agreement signed on 2 September 1998, CNP Assurances' main shareholders (Caisse des Dépôts, La Poste, Cencep and the French State) affirmed their intention to remain shareholders of the Company over the long term and to implement a common policy.
-They agreed to consult each other prior to all major decisions, such as proposed amendments to the Articles of Association, capital projects excluding financial investments, membership of the Executive Board and Supervisory Board and, more generally, all strategic decisions for CNP Assurances. made by the State: 100% of the shares the first year, 80% the following year and 75% thereafter until the fifth year are temporarily non-transferable;
+They agreed to consult each other prior to all major decisions, such as proposed amendments to the Articles of Association, capital projects excluding financial investments, membership of the Executive Board and Supervisory Board and, more generally, all strategic decisions for CNP Assurances.
+80% the following year and 75% thereafter until the fifth year are temporarily non-transferable;